qikalin/qikalin.github.io/_pages/about.md

 - ACM Transactions on Knowledge Discovery from Data
 - ACM Transactions on Intelligent Systems and Technology
 - ACM Transactions on Software Engineering and Methodology
-- Information Fusion
-- Information Processing and Management
+- Information Fusion, Information Processing and Management, Neural Networks, Knowledge-Based Systems, Neurocomputing
-- Neurocomputing

 <!--
 # Students